Chumming, Who, What, How, Where, and When to do it?

 What does “chum the waters” mean?

-There are many different techniques and devices used in chumming.
-The simplest is throwing chum directly to the waters but if you want to make the chum last long, you might want to use a perforated bucket attached to a rope that will tug the bucket along as the boat moves.
+There are many different techniques and devices used to be placed in the water.
+The simplest is throwing it directly into the waters but if you want to make it last longer, you might want to use a perforated bucket attached to a rope that will tug the bucket along as the boat moves.
 You can also use a mesh bag – and cage, if you are trolling for sharks.

 Offshore fishing is the most relevant place to use chum.
 Chumming the waters can be done in a multitude of ways.
-Chum bags, buckets, or chunking it out there are all excellent ways to attract fish.
+Most common, with bags, buckets, or chunking it out there are all excellent ways to attract fish.
 The use of frozen sardines or your own recipe can be effective.
 Play around with either and head to your local tackle shop to get all the supplies you need.
-Our local experts come ready to chum the waters and get you on that fish of a lifetime!
+Local experts come ready to the waters and get you on that fish of a lifetime!